 - Beware the man (or woman) behind the curtain.
 Spear phishers are looking for quality, and they’ll do their research well.
 Often though, they won’t go for the high profile target directly, they’ll go to someone who pushes the buttons for that person – an executive assistant, general counsel, staff attorney.
 They are more likely to be phished than, say, the CEO or CFO.
 These folks need to be super vigilant about the links they click on and the sites they login to, in a sense, expecting that someone will try to dupe them.
 And that is why they should follow the next advice.

 - Look for non-obvious clues.
 Anyone can duplicate a logo or make a look-alike login page.
 But a vast number of attacks come from non-English speaking countries.
-If an ‘official’ communication uses rotten grammar and is overly casual, be suspect.
+If an ‘official’ communication uses rotten grammar and is overly casual, be careful.
 Hover over links and read the entire link source before clicking – is the format what it should be?
 Trust your gut.
 If something seems odd, don’t click.
 And just like dad always told you, if it seems to good to be true, it probably is.
+You could visit this website to know how the brain of hackers and phishers work, and so, get an idea of how to avert dangers hiding in plain sight.

 - Be cautious of downloads.
 Certain people – like lawyers – deal with downloads all day.
 PDF’s and other documents are sent back and forth, passed around, read and re-read.
 Are you aware that PDF’s can contain malicious payload that compromises your computer?
 Don’t download PDFs thinking they’re just harmless documents.
 Note the sender (or host), make certain it’s something you requested or critically need.
 And if you’re unsure, confirm the credentials before downloading.